webninjasi/tfm-dropfall/README.md

   - kitchensink: enables checkpoint/parkour mode, you can specify a custom checkpoint image optionally
   - size: default mouse size
   - bgcolor: background color in hex code
+  - meep: allow players to use meep power
 - S
   - contact: allows the script to detect mouse-ground contacts, need to specify a unique number here
   - boost: booster parameters to use on contact